Frequently Asked Questions

 I also believe that LARP is the most inherently Dionysian art form, and that there’s nothing more fitting than a LARP focused around Dionysus-Bacchus, as a god of both freedom and the theatre.
 Greek Dionysia festivals often focused on plays, many of which dealt with themes of illusion and identity, and I believe that carrying on that legacy in our modern society is an important act of resistance.

 At a secondhand bookstore, I also stumbled upon a cheap copy of Euripides’ The Bacchae, and fate decided that it was the perfect time to revisit the text.
 It’s become a bit of an obsession of mine.
-I’m getting a tattoo from one of my favorite versions by Anne Carson, which I highly recommend reading.
-Its subversive approach to the already-subversive source material is in the ethos of this LARP, and can give you an idea of the tone we’re taking with The Bacchanalia Affair.
+I highly recommend reading it; it’s a short read and can give you an idea of the tone we’re taking with The Bacchanalia Affair.

 - Jacqui, lead writer